Skip to content

 Job Submission

 A cluster is a set of connected computers that work together to solve computational tasks (user jobs) and presents itself to the user as a single system.
 For the resources of a cluster (e.g. CPUs, GPUs, memory) to be used efficiently, a resource manager (also called workload manager or batch-queuing system) is vital.
-While there are many different resource managers available, the resource manager of choice on UBELIX is SLURM.
-After submitting a job to the cluster, SLURM will try to fulfill the job’s resource request by allocating resources to the job.
+The resource manager of choice on UBELIX is SLURM.
+After submitting a job to the cluster, SLURM will schedule the job’s resource request by allocating resources to the job.
 If the requested resources are already available, the job can start immediately.
 Otherwise, the start of the job is delayed (pending) until enough resources are available.
 SLURM allows you to monitor active (pending, running) jobs and to retrieve statistics about finished jobs e.g. (peak CPU usage).
-The subchapters describe individual aspects of SLURM.

 #!/bin/bash